dandurisrihari/gem5-SALAM/README.md

 # Parallel Experiment Runner

 The `run_parallel.sh` script allows running multiple experiments with different validation latencies in parallel.
+It can automatically build benchmarks and run experiments across all available benchmarks.

 ## Usage